cppitems/cppitems/items/001/item.md

 This item briefly discusses important organizational options for a C++ project/library and steps through the phases of configuring and building a project using command line tools on a linux system and tools of the *LLVM* compiler infrastructure.

 ## Example library
-This simplistic example is an interface to a `Grid` *structure* which holds data representing a 2D regular grid.
+This simple example is an interface to a *structure* named `Grid`  which holds data representing a 2D regular grid.
-A `grid_init` function allocates the grid with the desired dimension and performs the initialization.
+The function `grid_init` *allocates* the grid with the desired dimension and performs the initialization.
-To access the grid at a coordinate, `grid_at` returns a *pointer* to the respective item in the grid.
+To access the grid at a certain coordinate, `grid_at` returns a *pointer* to the respective item in the grid.
 Finally, `grid_free` is used to *deallocate* the memory and reset the structure.
 So the *header* file looks like this:

 ```pmans